-Figure 1-29 shows the watchdog timer control registers (WDTCR1, WDTCR2).
+Figure 1-28 shows the watchdog timer control registers (WDTCR1, WDTCR2).
 The watchdog timer is automatically enabled after reset.

-(1) Malfunction detection methods using the watchdog timer

-The CPU malfunction is detected as follows:

-- 1 Setting the detection time, selecting output, and clearing the binary counter. - 2 Repeatedly clearing the binary counter within the setting detection time.
+- (1) Malfunction detection methods using the watchdog timer - The CPU malfunction is detected as follows. - 1 Setting the detection time, selecting output, and clearing the binary counter. - 2 Repeatedly clearing the binary counter within the setting detection time.

-If a CPU malfunction occurs for any cause, the watchdog timer output will become active on the rise of an overflow from the binary counters unless the binary counters are cleared.
-At this time, when WDTOUT = 1 a reset is generated, which drives the \overline{RESET} pin low to reset the internal hardware and the external circuits.
+If the CPU malfunction occurs for any cause, the watchdog timer output will become active at the rising of an overflow from the binary counters unless the binary counters are cleared.
+At this time, when WDTOUT = 1 a reset is generated, which drives the $\overline{\text{RESET}}$ pin low to reset the internal hardware and the external circuits.
 When WDTOUT = 0, a watchdog timer interrupt (INTWDT) is generated.

-The watchdog timer temporarily stops counting in STOP mode (including warm-up) or IDLE mode, and automatically restarts (continues counting) when STOP/IDLE mode is released.
+The watchdog timer temporarily stops counting in the STOP mode including warm-up or IDLE mode, and automatically restarts (continues counting) when the STOP/IDLE mode is released.

-Figure 1-29.
+Figure 1-28.
 Watchdog Timer Control Registers